sowrov/vim/ReadMe.txt

 4. go to vim directory, e.i: d:/vim
 5. vim _vimrc
 6. :PluginInstall
-7. Install powerline hack font from you .vim/bundle/fonts folder
+7. Install powerline "DejaVu\ Sans\ Mono\ for\ Powerline" font from you .vim/bundle/fonts folder
+8. Change the powershell font to the "DejaVu\ Sans\ Mono\ for\ Powerline"